AWinterCoding/README_Generator/Develop/README.md

 You will want to pull the code off github, and from there be sure to have node.js installed along with inquirer, axiom, and node fetch

+Below is a video outlining the usage of this application and further instruction: https://drive.google.com/file/d/1Na9Kak4A5_UeQ4cWCGhbnLCd84hJL-FQ/view

 ## Contribution

 I am more than willing to accept any suggestions are welome via my buisiness email, any bugs or issues can be submitted in the issue tracker